tylerharter/cs301-projects/spring19/p4/README.md

 Question 2: notice the quotes!

-Question 3: calculate the right side first.
+Question 3: Calcuate the right side first.
 Don't forget != means not equal to.
+(Notice the spelling mistake!
+We missed it in editing.)

 We have released a new `test2.py` file with our corrections, so you should probably use that for testing.
 However, you may still rely on